Heart-warming stories written by Vinsers amid COVID-19 outbreak

 Tuesday, 05/05/2020, 15:05 (GMT+7)

-VND36 million in cash and in kind for the frontliners, 800 face shields, 220 hazmat suits along with personal protective equipment (PPE), 30kg of rice for dialysis patients, and more.
+36 million VND in cash raised and for the frontliners, 800 face shields, 220 hazmat suits along with personal protective equipment (PPE), 30kg of rice for dialysis patients, and more.
 Those impressive figures come from the following 4 inspiring stories written by Vinsers amid the fight against COVID-19.

-Frontline health workers showing their thankfulness to Vinsers for their handmade
+Frontline health workers showing their appreciation to Vinsers for their handmade items

-YOUNG AGE IS NOT A DETERRENT TO FULFILLMENT OF CITIZENSHIP ROLES
+YOUNG AGE IS NOT A DETERRENT TO THE FULFILLMENT OF CITIZENSHIP

 The 3 Vinsers also bought 30kg of rice with their own pocket money for dialysis patients in Dong Tam ward (Hanoi), presented 20 gifts to homeless people, and made Vietnamese flag cakes for frontline health workers.
 Such great acts of kindness will spread further as these young children are working on the “fish bones”, which function as “fake ears”, to ease the discomfort of wearing face masks for the frontliners.

-Vinsers’ homemade cakes and handwritten letter to frontliners
+Vinsers’ homemade cakes and handwritten letters to frontliners

 Health facilities receiving hazmat suits and PPE from Class 4C1, Vinschool Times City Primary school